…and not hard rubber

 Now, I needed to find a process, which could be applied in a mass-production.
 Any form of machining, which would require individual component handling, would be too costly.

 The simplest solution would have been if the roughness could have been produced during the moulding process.
-For this test, I had a simple test mould made, in which samples (round sticks, ∅6mm × 50mm) were made.
+For this test, I had a simple test mould made, in which samples (round sticks, ∅6mm × 50mm) were produced.
 The surface of the mould cavity had a different finish, one was:

 keep as machined